Sanjay-shankar-ai/IBM-WatsonX-Assistant/README.md

 - **Scalability:** AI-driven solutions adapt to growing demands, ensuring consistent performance as businesses expand.

 An efficient IT support system is critical for maintaining a secure, productive, and customer-focused business environment.

+# Built an conversational watsonx assistant for IT support